kognifai/Kognifai/README.md

 __Welcome to Kognifai Application Framework__.
-This repository guides you to create your first Poseidon module, Widget, a Kognifai application and samples for each of them.
+This repository guides you to create your first Poseidon module, Widget, a Kognifai application and provides samples for each of them.

 ## Create Your First Module
 Creating Kognifai application has its own specifications as it is the  same case with any other platforms.
 Application Framework provides a Visual Studio project template to create the basic artefacts required by Kognifai.